Natural Relief for Anxiety: How to Calm Your Fears

 This video demonstrates one of my favorite natural relief for anxiety techniques to disable accelerating, crippling feelings fast.
 I think it works so well because it brings the mind out of the scary future and into the present where your power is.
 This technique saved me before a dreaded work evaluation.
 The panicky feeling was so bad that my heart was pounding and my vision was patchy.
 Thankfully, I had enough presence of mind to run into the bathroom to do this technique.
 Within a minute I was much calmer, functional and able to do my job well.

 Note: I was tempted to redo this video before posting it.
 This is the first video I ever made and it's obvious how nervous I am.
 That's why I decided to leave it.
 Notice how much more relaxed I am at the end.
 Unchecked, my anxiety normally escalates.
 What better way to demonstrate how effective natural relief for anxiety can be.
 I hope it helps you too.

 Other natural relief for anxiety techniques include:

 EFT and/or other release techniques.
 When you begin to feel anxious, start tapping to calm down and gain perspective.
 You may not even need words because you are already 'cued in'.
 Later, when you have some time, work at getting to the core issues in order to neutralize the triggers.
 Seek professional assistance, if needed.

 Professional medical hypnosis audios can help you feel more prepared to face unpredictable situations with ease and to deal with performance anxiety.
-Click an image below to try a free sample.
+Click an image below to try a free sample from the Hypnosis Network.